Support and Services

 When you’re alone and need someone to talk to, Nightline can help.

 The Religion and belief – support for students page links to relevant guidelines about how the University adjusts to students’ faith needs.

 Our team of resident and welfare tutors look after over 1,600 students based in halls of residence.

-The Student Services department offers a range of support for students and is responsible for the UniLife website.
+The Student Support department offers a range of support for students and is responsible for the UniLife website.